Copyright © 2013 by SUNY Oneonta

 Dr. Schaumloffel will be on sabbatical during the 2009-10 academic year, beginning in June 2009.

-DR. TRUDY E. THOMAS-SMITH, Assistant Professor
+DR. TRUDY E. THOMAS-SMITH, Lecturer

 Teaching Specialties: Analytical Chemistry, General Chemistry